 \section{Nonlinear Equilibria}

-We first prove the existence of a collection of equilibria with a near piecewise-linear strategy for the leader for sufficiently large values of $\sigma$.\footnote{From now on and for the sake of brevity, we may avoid reasserting the ``sufficiently large $\sigma$'' requirement.
-All the results are derived under this assumption unless specified otherwise.} Our approach is to identify a set of such strategies for the leader which is invariant under the best response operator.
+We first prove the existence of a collection of equilibria with a near piecewise-linear strategy for the leader for sufficiently large values of $\sigma$.
+Our approach is to identify a set of such strategies for the leader which is invariant under the best response operator.
 We characterize such a set in the next section.